Are you dying to learn to paint but wondering what you need?

 The main thing is to get started and paint.
 Keep painting and you will learn and grow.
 No amount of reading and watching is a substitute for hands-on experience.
 By all means do that too, but if you take lessons in any form, be sure to follow along and DO what you see or read.
 While you’re at it, break the rules and experiment.
 Whatever mess you make is still a valuable learning experience.

 If the lack of a simple shopping list is preventing you from getting going with painting, read the notes below and refer to the checklist at the end.
-You will be able to follow my [link to the category] acrylic painting for beginners step by step instructions as soon as you have just a few art materials so do come back whenever you are ready to get started painting.
+You will be able to follow my [link to the category coming] acrylic painting for beginners step by step instructions as soon as you have just a few art materials so do come back whenever you are ready to get started painting.

 Although we are focusing mainly on acrylics here, these colour recommendations apply equally to watercolours and oils.